-By GUY TREBAY

-Because this year is the 50th anniversary of his groundbreaking 1971 film, "Shaft"; because two fine shows of his pioneering photojournalism are currently on view at the Jack Shainman galleries in Chelsea; because a suite from his influential 1937 series, "The Atmosphere of Crime," is a highlight of "In and Around Harlem," now on view at the Museum of Modern Art; and because, somehow, despite the long shadow cast by a man widely considered the pre-emiment Black American photographer of the 20th century, he is too little known, the time seems right to revisit some elements of the remarkable life, style and undimmed the remarkable life, style and undimmed relevance of Gordon Parks.
+By GUY TREBAY Because this year is the 50th anniversary of his groundbreaking 1971 film, "Shaft"; because two films shows of this pioneering photojournalism are currently on view at the Jack Shainman galleries in Chelsea; because a suite from his influential 1987 series, "The Atmosphere of Crime," is a highlight of "In and Around Harlem," now on view at the Museum of Modern Art; and because, somehow, despite the logs hadow cast by a man widely considered the pre-eminent Black American photographer of the 20th century, he is too little known, the time seems right to revisit some elements of the remarkable life, style and undimmed the remarkable life, style and undimmed relevance of Gordon Parks.

-Last born of 15 children, he made a
+Last born of 15 children, he made a career of firsts.